MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v19.md

 2. Upgrade the Microsoft Base Application extension.
 3. Install the Microsoft Application extension
 4. Upgrade customization extensions, Microsoft, and third-party extensions.

+  > [!NOTE]
+  >
+  > If you are upgrading from an India (IN) version of Dynamics NAV 2016, you must upgrade and install the India extensions.
+  >
+  > - Install the QR Generator.
+  > - Upgrade the Tax Engine extension.
+  > - Upgrade the India Tax Base extension.
+  > - Upgrade the India GST extension.
+  > - Upgrade the India Gate Entry extension.
+  > - Upgrade the India TCS extension.
+  > - Upgrade the India TDS extension.
+  > - Upgrade the India Voucher Interface extension.
+  > - Upgrade the Fixed Asset Depreciation for India extension.
+  > - Install the India Reports extension.
+  > - Upgrade the India Data Migration.

    For customization extensions, only do this step for those extensions that have an empty version currently installed on the tenant (see **Task 10**).
 5. Install remaining customization extensions for which you didn't create and publish an empty version.